lanker/xdot.py/README.md

 Extra features in this fork
 ---------------------------

  * Highlight nodes and its edges with Ctrl-Shift-click.
+Clear highlights with C.

 Known Issues
 ============